Dexatrim: Asian (panax) ginseng root extract

-Asian (panax) ginseng is used for a wide variety of conditions—without US Food & Drug Administration (FDA) approval—including aiding in thinking and memory, diabetes, erectile dysfunction, premature ejaculation, and aiding in weight loss.
-Across a wide scope of studies, scientific data does not support the health claims associated with using ginseng.
+Asian (panax) ginseng is used for a wide variety of conditions—without US Food & Drug Administration (FDA) approval—including aiding in thinking and memory, diabetes, erectile dysfunction, premature ejaculation, and weight loss.
+However, scientific data across a wide range of studies does not support the health claims associated with ginseng use.
 Short-term use of ginseng (under 3 months) is unlikely to produce side effects and appears safe for most people.
 Side effects, often associated with longer term use, can include headaches, insomnia, and gastrointestinal problems.
 There are many conditions in which ginseng use has special precautions and warnings.
 These include pregnancy, diabetes, auto-immune diseases, and bleeding disorders.

 Dehydroepiandrosterone (DHEA)

 Dehydroepiandrosterone (DHEA) is a steroid hormone produced by the adrenal glands (and by the testes in men), which can be converted in the body to male and female sex hormones, including estrogen and testosterone.
-DHEA is used to treat a variety of conditions (without FDA approval) including aging, Alzheimer’s, schizophrenia, erectile dysfunction, systemic lupus erythematosus, and for aiding in weight loss.
+DHEA is used to treat a variety of conditions (without FDA approval) including aging, Alzheimer's disease, schizophrenia, erectile dysfunction, systemic lupus erythematosus, and for aiding in weight loss.
 There is insufficient data to support DHEA’s efficacy for weight loss.
 The DHEA content in the daily recommended dose of Dexatrim Max ranges from 100–200 mg per day.
 Side effects at this dose can include acne, hair loss, facial hair growth and deeper voice in women, stomach upset, and high blood pressure, particularly if the supplement is used for a longer period of time.
 There are many conditions in which DHEA use has special precautions and warnings.
 These include pregnancy and breast-feeding, hormone-sensitive conditions and cancers, liver problems, diabetes, and cholesterol problems.
 DHEA use is banned by the National Collegiate Athletic Association (NCAA).